tvjg/iswitchw/README.md

   if there's no further matches or only a single match: clear the input
 * `Ctrl + Left/Right` arrow keys skip forward/backward by the word
 * `Win + 0-9` focuses the corresponding tab
-* `1-99` hotstrings to focus any tab, enter the row number followed by a space.
+* `1-300` hotstrings to focus any tab, enter the row number followed by a space.
 * Click a title to activate a window with the mouse
 * Any other typing should be passed through to the search
+* Start a search string with `?` to search using RegEX
+* Configure watched file folders or shortcuts to display in results

 Chrome and Firefox tabs will appear separately in the list.
+In Chrome, accessibility support needs to be enabled for tabs to appear, by going to chrome://accessibility and checking every option under "Accessibility modes:" on the left side of the page.

 By default, iswitchw is restricted to a single instance and hides itself from the tray.
 Run the script again at any time to replace the running instance.
 If